In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

 Building a Housing for Arduino Based Floor Cleaning Robot

 In order to get some ideas about my robot, I searched for vacuum cleaner robots online and got some images of round-shaped robots.
 So, I decided to build a round-shaped robot.
-To build the chase and body of the robot, I have plenty of options like foam sheet, MDF, cardboard, etc. But I choose MDF because it is hard and has some water-resistant properties.
+To build the chassis and body of the robot, I have plenty of options like foam sheet, MDF, cardboard, etc. But I chose MDF because it is hard and has some water-resistant properties.
 If you are doing this, you can decide which material you will choose for your bot.

 For the top part, I have also drawn a circle of 11 CM in radius on the foam sheet and cut it.
 For the spacing between the top and the bottom part, I had cut three 4 CM long pieces of a plastic tube.
-After that, I glued the plastic spacers on the bottom part and then I glued the top part.
+After that, I glued the plastic spacers on the bottom part, and then I glued the top part.
 You can cover the side parts of the bot with plastic or similar materials if you want.

 Arduino Based Floor Cleaning Robot - Code